lckpig/LCKPIG-practical-dev-handbook/typescript/basic-types/never-type.md

     // We have covered all cases of the union (string | number | boolean).
     // TypeScript infers that 'data' here has the type 'never'.
-    // Calling 'fail' is the correct way to handle this impossible state. fail(`Unexpected data type encountered: ${typeof data}`);
+    // Calling 'fail' is the correct way to handle this impossible state.
-    // console.log('This will never execute'); // Unreachable code
+    // 'never' is assignable to any type, including 'void' (implicit return). fail(`Unexpected data type encountered: ${typeof data}`);
-  }
+    // console.log('This will never execute'); // Unreachable code detected by TS }
 }